Which Marin Rift Zone Is Right For You?

 Marin Rift Zone Carbon or Aluminum Frame?

-Aluminum frames are, you guessed it, manufactured out of aluminum alloy.
+Aluminum frames are, you guessed it, manufactured out of aluminum metal.
 They’re made up of a combination of alloy tubes and machined components that are welded together to create strong, comfortable, good looking and great value bikes.
 Aluminum frames often cost a little less than their carbon counterparts and benefit from taking a little less energy to produce and being recyclable if you do ever need to dispose of them.

 Carbon fiber frames are a lot more high tech.
-Frames are created in a mold, with carbon fiber layered-up to create very strong, very light frames with excellent ride ‘feel’.
+Frames are created in a mould, with carbon fiber layered-up to create very strong, very light frames with excellent ride ‘feel’.
 The process allows us to make more complex, custom frame shapes than with aluminum, meaning we have far more freedom to fine-tune the weight and ride characteristics to perfection.
 The cost is a little higher but the quality is next level.

 And again, don’t forget, our 27.5” Rift Zone is available in aluminum only so if you want the benefits of carbon you'll need to go for those bigger wheels.